Bachelor of Arts in Health Care Administration

 BA in Health Care Administration

 Discover the Ashford Bachelor of Arts in Health Care Administration.
 In this video, Associate Dean Dr. Laura Sliwinski explains what you can expect to learn during the degree program.
 Some of the key healthcare administration degree issues discussed include:

 Careers in Health Care Administration

-You will find a wealth of opportunities within the health care industry.
+Your study of the topics listed above can prepare you for a gratifying career in healthcare administration.
+You will find a wealth of opportunities within the healthcare industry.
 Take a look at your potential career options.